 Darla relents, acting as if she actually cares.

-“Don’t go crawlin’ off,” she reasons, and then fucking just leaves her in the road, not at all worried that someone else might come along and find her and have her and her whole retarded family arrested and tried for murder.
+“Don’t go crawlin’ off,” she reasons, and then fucking just leaves her in the road, not at all worried that someone else might come along and find her and have her and her whole screaming family arrested and tried for murder.

 Darla makes it home, and Leatherface, dressed as an old woman, bursts out of the front door being zapped by W.E.
 Leatherface gathers up the Jenny sack and carries her inside.